 Oil drips and other issues are easy to spot and take care of when the engine is nice and clean.
 Visual inspection can guarantee that hoses and belts are in good condition.
 Frequent checks can keep wasps and other nuisances from nesting in your equipment.

 The more a generator is used and relied on, the more it needs to be taken care of.
 However, a generator set that is rarely used might not need a lot of care.

 In case there are leaks along the exhaust line which usually occurs at the connection points, the welds and the gaskets; they should be repaired immediately by a qualified technician.
 Make sure all intake and exhaust ports are well covered.

 Nevertheless according to Ms. Arlene of Maverick Generators in South Africa, always make sure your units are serviced.
-Especially 24 hrs before using your generators.
+Especially 24 hours before using your generators.
 “For standby generators for example you need to have your units serviced 150hrs on average.
-However if the generator is used constantly the hours go up much quicker and in more regular intervals,” she adds.
+However, if the generator is used constantly the hours go up much quicker and in more regular intervals,” she adds.

 Furthermore, according to Ryan Mason of Lister Petter a manufacturer of internal combustion engines from the UK, it is quite advantageous when you have maintenance kits for different service intervals.

 9. Service your diesel generator air cleaner